tedsecretsource/ror-fastai/README.md

 ## Issues

-The only real issue I had was installing SciPy and pyarrow, dependencies of fastai.
-I had to build SciPy from source.
-There is [an issue](https://github.com/apache/arrow/issues/14920) in pyarrow that requires you also make it from source.
+I first tried using an Apline distro but there simply isn't enough support for ML.
+I found myself having to build a lot of packages from source.
+I switched to Debian Bullseye and things got much easier, but the image is also much larger (for AMD64).

 M1 = linux/arm64 or linux/arm64/v8 (the last bit is not strictly necessary)